jeremiah-c-leary/hdl-component-manager/docs/source/show_subcommand.rst

 Modifications made to a component after installation can be viewed.
 The **--modifications** argument will display the log entries for every change since the last install.
+Both committed and uncommitted modifications will be shown.

 .. code-block:: bash